 That’s where you come in.
 You’re an agent of a group known as “The Division,” a team of sleeper agents that have been tasked with saving New York City.
 You’re essentially the city’s last hope, so it’s on you to fix everything.
 No pressure.

 Shortly after doing a small walking tour of Brooklyn, you’re treated to your first real taste at combat in The Division.
-As far as gamelay goes, it might seem generic when you first dive in, but is anything but once you sink your teeth in.
+As far as gameplay goes, it might seem generic when you first dive in but is anything but once you sink your teeth in.

 The game manages to tweak the boring “tactical shooter” genre by mixing in RPG elements to the weapons you use.
 Each weapon has its own damage rating, and the damage you deal is calculated behind the scenes and then shown to you as each bullet hits an enemy.
 For those thinking they’ll be entering areas and mowing down enemies with no care, you’re in for a big surprise.
 However, the RPG elements work wonderfully, and once you start finding more weapons and investigating the many systems the guns have, you’ll be forgetting any concerns you might have had and instead be focusing on how to improve your guns for the next encounter.

-Gun fights are also often weighted against you (something done purposely, no doubt), which makes you think very carefully about how you charge into certain situations and only adds to the realism found within.
+Gunfights are also often weighted against you (something that is done purposely, no doubt), which makes you think very carefully about how you charge into certain situations and only adds to the realism found within.

 Once you make it to Manhattan, the game begins to show its true colors.
 You’ll be introduced to your base of operations, and that’s where the MMO design of the game comes in.
 You’ll find that your character has a variety of skills, all split into three categories: Security, Medical, and Technical (essentially, strength, healing, and intelligence).
 To begin playing with different builds, you’ll have to unlock and improve various wings in your base.